overleaf/overleaf/server-ce/README.md

 ### With Vagrant

-There is a Vagrant and Ansible backed VM installatoin script for ShareLaTeX, maintained by [@palkan](https://github/palkan), available here: https://github.com/palkan/sharelatex-vagrant-ansible
+There is a Vagrant and Ansible backed VM installation script for ShareLaTeX, maintained by [@palkan](https://github/palkan), available here: https://github.com/palkan/sharelatex-vagrant-ansible

 Dependencies
 ------------